actionhero/node-resque/README.md

 await queue.connect();
 ```

-The main methods you will be using to enqueue jobs to be worked can be found here `TODO`
+API documentation for the main methods you will be using to enqueue jobs to be worked can be found @ [node-resque.actionherojs.com](https://node-resque.actionherojs.com).

 ## Failed Job Management